vhscom/after-dark/docs/content/feature/jit-requests.md

 {{< include "themes/after-dark/static/css/syntax.css" >}}
 {{< /highlight >}}

-The above highlighted code is, itself, highlighted using a JIT request.
-Confirm by viewing the network requests for this page and observe the `fetch` requests:
+The stylesheet code shown above is itself highlighted using a JIT request.
+Confirm by viewing the network requests for this page and observe the `fetch` request for the `syntax.css` file as depicted here:

 ```sh
 jit-requests (document)